DominiquePaul/ClockBlocks/README.md

 - 🏆 Gamify your productivity like a chess grandmaster
 - 📊 Get insights that actually help you improve

-ClockBlocks does all this and more, inspired by the precision of chess clocks and the flexibility you need in modern work.
+ClockBlocks does all this and more, inspired by a chess clock.

 ## ✨ Features That Set Us Apart

 ### 🧩 Block-Based Time Tracking
 Switch between customizable time blocks with a single click.
-No more fumbling with start/stop buttons!
+When one timer stops running another one starts.

 ### 📈 Insightful Dashboard
-Dive deep into your productivity patterns with beautiful, actionable visualizations.
+Understand how you spend your time

 ### 🔄 Seamless Google Sheets Integration
-For the data nerds (we love you!), sync your stats directly to Google Sheets for ultimate customization.
+For the data nerds (we love you!), sync your stats directly to Google Sheets to create customer charts and data portability.

 ### ⏳ No Pause Button
 Why?
 Because life doesn't have a pause button!
 Understand your true productivity, breaks included.